Governments Stepping In: Taxes, Subsidies And Nudges

 Imagine if your school teacher suddenly decided that every single assignment had to follow a super strict format - while it makes things fair, it might cause some headaches for those who aren’t set up for it.
 That’s CAC in a nutshell.

-Consumer Nudges: Gentle Reminders That Guide Smarter Choices
+IB Economics Consumer Nudges: Gentle Reminders That Guide Smarter Choices

-Here’s the softer side of intervention: nudges.
+Here’s the softer side of government intervention: nudges.
 Unlike taxes or subsidies, nudges are all about gently steering you towards better choices without taking away your freedom.
 They’re like that quiet friend who offers a word of advice when you’re about to make a questionable decision.

 For instance, think about how school cafeterias sometimes set healthier options as the default choice.
 Or how your energy bill might compare your usage with that of your neighbours, subtly hinting, “Maybe you could save a bit more.”
 These nudges don’t force you - but they do help guide you, whether it’s choosing a salad over fries or cutting down on energy usage.